-AAC — Advanced Audio Coding, and in the beginning it was also called MPEG-2 NBC for "Non-Backwards Compatible" as opposed to the MPEG-1 and MPEG-2 BC (with 5.1 channels) standards.
-It is considered to be the actual “state of the art” in general audio coding and the natural successor of MPEG-1/2 Layer III / MP3 in the multimedia standard MPEG-4 that uses MP4 as the container format for all kinds of content.
+AAC (Advanced Audio Coding) — Protocol considered to be the actual “state of the art” in general audio coding and the natural successor of MPEG-1/2 Layer III / MP3 in the multimedia standard MPEG-4 that uses MP4 as the container format for all kinds of content.

-AVC/H.264 — is the latest ratified video coding standard.
-It emerged as the result of joint development of International Telecommunication Union Video Coding Experts Group (ITU VCEG) and MPEG ISO.
+AVC/H.264 — The latest ratified video coding standard.
+It emerged as the result of joint development of the International Telecommunication Union Video Coding Experts Group (ITU VCEG) and MPEG ISO.
 This standard is known as H.264 (ITU-T name), or MPEG-4 part 10 (ISO/IEC 14496-10), or MPEG-4 Advanced Video Coding (AVC).

-Bandwidth — A range within a band of frequencies or wavelengths.
+Bandwidth — Range within a band of frequencies or wavelengths.

 Closed Captions — Textual video overlays that are not normally visible, as opposed to open captions, which are a permanent part of the picture.
 Captions are usually a textual representation of the spoken audio.
 In the United States, the official NTSC Closed Caption standard requires that all TVs larger than 13 inches include circuitry to decode and display caption information stored on line 21 of the video signal.
 DVD-Video can provide closed caption data, but the subpicture format is preferred for its versatility.

-Deinterlace — The process of converting a progressive video stream out of an interlaced one is called deinterlacing.
+Deinterlace — The process of converting a progressive video stream out of an interlaced one.

 DirectShow® — Microsoft® DirectShow® is an architecture for streaming media on the Microsoft Windows® platform.